yfyang86/metevalue/Readme.md

 deal with sequencing data from RRBS and its variants, but also target-capture methods and whole genome bisulfite sequencing.

-Currently, `evalue` package supports the e-value analytics of the `methylKit` output file.
+Currently, `metevalue` package supports the e-value analytics of the `methylKit` output file.

 ``` r